Introduction

 Step-by-Step Usage Guide

-Our Equipment Selection Calculator uses a four-step wizard to match your production requirements with optimal CNC equipment.
+Our Equipment Selection Calculator uses a four-step wizard to compare your production requirements against the current OPMT Laser equipment set.
 Start by selecting your primary workpiece type (flat sheet, tube, complex geometry, or large format).
-This determines the minimum axis configuration needed.
-Next, specify your material type and thickness—the calculator automatically computes required laser power using the GB/T 17421 energy density formula.
-Then define your precision requirements and budget constraints.
-Finally, review your configuration and click "Get Recommendations" to receive compatibility-scored equipment matches.
+This sets the baseline axis and workspace direction.
+Next, specify material type and thickness.
+The calculator then applies a simplified planning model to estimate required power.
+Finally, define your screening tier and budget constraints, then compare the compatibility-ranked shortlist.

 Example 1: Flat Sheet Production